BakiRhina/Portfolio-plain-CSS-HTML-JS-/README.md

 ### Website

-This link contains the portfolio as it is improved.
+This link contains the portfolio while it is improved.

 https://bakirhina.github.io/VanillaPortfolio/